MouseBiteLabs/Genesis-Cartridges/Advanced Flash/README.md

 All gerbers and source files can be found in this repo, as this project is fully open source.
 Please read all instructions before attempting the project.

+## Pending Version Update

+Currently, v1.2 is available for download.
+It should operate exactly the same as v1.1, but I have not personally verified the new design yet as I have not ordered boards to try them out.
+The change to v1.2 is to allow these boards to be flashed with the OSCR as 32X cartridges, **but they will still be usable as regular Genesis/Mega Drive cartridges!** No new components have been added, it only needed a simple rewiring of an unused portion of U3.

+I do not own a 32X to test this feature out, so if you would like to test out v1.2 for me with a 32X, feel free and let me know your results.
+Once I verify that my changes do not affect Genesis/Mega Drive compatibility (and they should not!)
+I will fully update everything here to assume v1.2 is the default version going forward.

+For now, **v1.1 is perfectly acceptable for Genesis/Mega Drive games.**

 ## Important Things Before You Start

 1) <a href="https://github.com/MouseBiteLabs/Genesis-Cartridges/wiki">Please review the wiki for more information about using the circuit boards, instructions for how to program them, and example builds.</a>